Rice Christian

-The expression rice Christian is a derogatory slur used to describe someone who has formally converted to Christianity for material benefits rather than for religious reasons.
+The expression rice Christian is a derogatory phrase used to describe someone who has formally converted to Christianity for material benefits rather than for religious reasons.
 Merriam-Webster dictionary defines it as "a convert to Christianity who accepts baptism not on the basis of personal conviction but out of a desire for food, medical services, or other benefits".

-Similarly, in India, the term rice bag or rice bag convert is used as a derogatory slur targeting Christians, alleging that the target has converted to Christianity for a bag of rice.
-The term is often used by right-wing Hindutva groups in India.
+Right-wing Hindutva groups in India use the similar terms rice bag and rice bag convert to refer to Hindus who have converted to Christianity.

-Concerns have been expressed both by Christian missionaries and by those opposed to Christian missions that people in these situations are only nominally converting to Christianity in order to receive charity or material advancements.
+Concerns about such conversions have been expressed both by Christian missionaries and by those opposed to Christian missions.